-- to foster a culture which values prevention, - to increase awareness about the benefits of achieving and maintaining adequate levels of occupational health and safety, - to mainstream OHS into all policy areas including public policy, and procurement, - to maintain the downward trends with regards to ohs-related incidents which lead to injuries, disease, and deaths.
+to mainstream OHS into all policy areas including public policy, and procurement,

-Vision
+Vision of the OHSA

+The development of a culture which goes beyond the workplace, which adopts a holistic view of health and that values risk prevention.

+The Ma health but are

-- The development of a culture which goes beyond the workplace, which adopts a holistic view of health and that values risk prevention. - The Maltese workplace will be an environment where health and safety are not considered as afterthoughts but are integrated throughout all work systems and processes. - Appropriate preventative measures will be in place in all workplaces in Malta to minimise the probability and severity of occupational incidents and illness.
-The goal is zero preventable incidents that can affect health and safety. - Employers and employees will be aware of the importance of preventative health and safety measures, and will have the knowledge, expertise and commitment to apply these measures to their workplace.
-The OHSA will be a partner to organisations, working together to improve health and safety at every opportunity. - Within the context of the European Union, Malta will participate effectively in discussions regarding the continuous development of occupational health and safety levels.
+The Maltese workplace will be an environment where health and safety are not considered as afterthoughts but are integrated throughout all work systems and processes.

+Appropriate preventative measures will be in place in all workplaces in Malta to minimise the probability and severity of occupational incidents and illness.
+The goal is zero preventable incidents that can affect health and safety.

+Employers and employees will be aware of the importance of preventative health and safety measures, and will have the knowledge, expertise and commitment to apply these measures to their workplace.
+The OHSA will be a partner to organisations, working together to improve health and safety at every opportunity.

+Within the context of the European Union, Malta will participate effectively in discussions regarding the continuous development of occupational health and safety levels.